madhunm/Klipper_ADXL_Stuff/docs/Config_Reference.md

 #   not recommended to change this rate from the default 3200, and
 #   rates below 800 will considerably affect the quality of resonance
 #   measurements.
+#probe_pin:
+#   Pin on the printer MCU that the accelerometer is connected to as a
+#   Z probe.
+Setting this pin enables the functionality of ADXL345
+#   working as a Z probe.
+All parameters below are enabled only if
+#   probe_pin is set.
+Disabled by default.
+#int_pin:
+#   Either int1 or int2; the pin on the ADXL345 that will be connected
+#   to the probe pin on the printer MCU.
+By default, int_pin is high when
+#   probe is triggered and low otherwise; this behavior can be changed
+#   by using `!int1` or `!int2` respectively, in which case the int_pin
+#   is low when triggered and high otherwise.
+If probe_pin is set, this
+#   parameter must be provided.
+#tap_thresh: 5000
+#   Acceleration threshold in mm/sec^2; when the accelerometer exceeds
+#   this acceleration during probing for at most tap_dur seconds (see
+#   below), it will consider that it hit the printer bed, triggering
+#   the probe.
+The default is 5000 mm/sec^2, which may be too sensitive
+#   for many printers.
+#tap_dur: 0.01
+#   The maximum duration of a 'tap' during probing.
+If the acceleration
+#   exceeds tap_thresh for at most tap_dur during probing, this will
+#   trigger the probe endstop.
+The default is 0.01 sec.
+#z_offset:
+#speed:
+#samples:
+#sample_retract_dist:
+#samples_result:
+#samples_tolerance:
+#samples_tolerance_retries:
+#   See the "probe" section for information on these parameters.
 ```

 ## [resonance_tester]